Skip to main content

 info

-If no Allowed ERC725Y Data Keys are set, then the controller address cannot set any value for any key.
+If no Allowed ERC725Y Data Keys are set, the controller cannot set any value for any key.

 Types of Execution

-• direct execution, where the caller address directly sends a payload to the Key Manager (= abi-encoded function call on the linked ERC725Account) to the KeyManager via execute(...).
+• direct execution: the controller is the caller (msg.sender) and sends a payload to the Key Manager directly (= abi-encoded function call on the linked ERC725Account) to the KeyManager via execute(...).

-• relay execution, where a signer address A signs a payload and an executor address B (e.g. a relay service) executes the payload on behalf of the signer via executeRelayCall(...).
+• relay execution: a controller A signs a payload and an executor address B (e.g. a relay service) executes the payload on behalf of the signer via executeRelayCall(...).

-The main difference between direct vs relay execution is that with direct execution, the caller address is the actual address making the request + paying the gas cost of the execution.
-With relay execution, a signer address can interact with the ERC725Account without having to pay for gas fee.
+The main difference between direct vs relay vs LSP20-CallVerification execution is that with direct execution, the controller address is the actual address making the request + paying the gas cost of the execution.
+With relay execution, a signer address (a controller) can interact with the ERC725Account without paying a gas fee.
+And with LSP20-CallVerification execution, calls can be made directly to the ERC725Account, with permissions verified by the LSP20 functions of the Key Manager.

 Direct vs Relay Execution